DongChuanming/MSEP/.ipynb_checkpoints/README-checkpoint.md

 all_rec=stratified_data_split(n, data)
 balanced_weights=produce_weights(all_rec)
 ```
 It gives each status a weight = 1/(its proportion among all status).
-The order of the weight is the same as the order of status in "all_rec", and should be the same as the order of status in id2label and label2id.
+The order of the weight is the same as the order of status in _all_rec_, and should be the same as the order of status in id2label and label2id.

 Once the list of weights are generated, you can customize your trainer this way :
 ```